-Course # Semester/Year:
+Course Semester/Year:

+Anticipated Graduation: Instructor of Record

-tudents of the College of Nursing, University of) to participate in a student preceptorship in your
+udents of the College of Nursing, University of to participate in a student preceptorship in your

-• al Site Name)

-Conditions of this program are as follows:
+conditions of this program are as follows:

+(Clinical Site Name)

 The Affiliation period will be to

-The student,(Student Name) , will be under the supervision of acting as preceptor.
+The student, , will be under the supervision of

+acting as preceptor.

-(Preceptor Name) S I I
+(Preceptor Name)

-Professor with your facility for the above course(s). , of the College of Nursing, serves as the liaison
+Clinical Facultywith your facility for the above course(s). , of the College of Nursing, serves as the liaison